 Serving approximately 60,000 participants each year, Job Corps emphasizes the attainment of academic credentials, including a high school diploma and/or GED, and career technical training credentials, including industry-recognized certifications, state licensures, and pre-apprenticeship credentials.
 These portable credentials build a long-term attachment to the workforce and economic mobility as Job Corps graduates advance through their careers.
 They ensure that program graduates have gained the skills and knowledge necessary to compete in today’s workforce.

 Approximately 68.6 percent of those who completed the career technical training in 2011 were placed in a training-related job, the military, or postsecondary education.
-In addition, on the 12-Month Follow-up Survey, 67.5 percent of graduates reported that they were employed, in the military, or completing their education.3 To see additional results or results by Job Corp site, visit the interactive map, and learn more about Job Corps, how to apply, and what is offered through the program.
+In addition, on the 12-Month Follow-up Survey, 67.5 percent of graduates reported that they were employed, in the military, or completing their education.3 To see additional results or results by Job Corp site and learn more about Job Corps, how to apply, and what is offered through the program.

 AmeriCorps National Civilian Community Corps (NCCC), funded by the Corporation for National and Community Service, is a full-time, residential program for men and women ages 18 to 24.
 The program is a ten-month commitment focused on strengthening communities and developing leaders through direct, team-based national and community service in partnership with nonprofits—secular and faith-based organizations, local municipalities, state governments, federal government, national or state parks, American Indian Tribes, and schools.
 Participants receive a $4,000 stipend for the ten months of service (about $200 every two weeks before taxes), housing, meals, limited medical benefits, up to $400 a month for childcare (if necessary), member uniforms, and a Segal AmeriCorps Education Award to help with college costs upon successful completion of the program.
 Through their service, participants gain valuable experience that translates directly into job experience in a chosen field.
 They learn teamwork, communication, responsibility, and other essential skills.
 Learn more about AmeriCorps NCCC’s collaboration with the U.S. Department of Defense’s National Guard Youth ChalleNGe Program.